Ravikharatmal/artificial_intelligence/README.md

-# Artificial Intelligence
+# Artificial Intelligence API

-This is an attempt to realize below concepts of artifical intelligence.
+This is an attempt to realize below concepts of artifical intelligence into Java API.

 https://en.wikipedia.org/wiki/Artificial_intelligence#Learning